Starting this series is the true story of Corper David and his misadventure in Asaya Camp.

 5. Do not finish all your money at the camp market

 Mammy market is the camp market available in all orientation camps across the country.
 There you are bound to find almost everything you are looking for, ranging from clothing to food.
-You can even find beauty parlors there.
-The first NYSC allowance also known as alawee is mostly paid in camp and the temptation to spend it all up in camp is high, so resist that temptation.
-Remember there is life after camp.
+You can even find beauty parlours there.
+The first NYSC allowance, also known as alawee, is mostly paid in camp and the temptation to spend it all up in camp is high, so resist that temptation.
+Remember, there is life after camp.

 6. Do not be careless with your property

 Be careful with your belongings and do not leave your valuables lying around.
-Be careful and vigilant.
-The orientation camp is full of people from various backgrounds and as such you should ensure you take the necessary precautions to prevent theft.
-Also, report cases of theft to the right authorities.
+Be alert and vigilant.
+The orientation camp is full of people from various backgrounds.
+As such, you should ensure you take the necessary precautions to prevent theft—also, report cases of theft to the right authorities.

 7. Have fun